Skip to content

 Screenshot showing the Windsurf manage plugins interface

-In the mcp_config.json file that opens, replace the contents with the MCP server configuration:
+In the mcp_config.json file that opens, replace the contents with your Taskmaster MCP server configuration from the Creating a Taskmaster MCP server guide:

 {